-AudioDxe HDA audio support driver in UEFI firmwares for most Intel and some other analog audio controllers.
+AudioDxe\ HDA audio support driver in UEFI firmwares for most Intel and some other analog audio controllers.
 Staging driver, refer to acidanthera/bugtracker#740 for known issues in AudioDxe.
-ExFatDxe Proprietary ExFAT file system driver for Bootcamp support commonly found in Apple firmwares.
+CrScreenshotDxe\ Screenshot making driver saving images to the root of OpenCore partition (ESP) or any available writeable filesystem upon pressing F10.
+This is a modified version of CrScreenshotDxe driver by Nikolaj Schlej.
+Proprietary ExFAT file system driver for Bootcamp support commonly found in Apple ExFatDxe firmwares.
 For Sandy Bridge and earlier CPUs ExFatDxeLegacy driver should be used due to the lack of RDRAND instruction support.
 HfsPlus Proprietary HFS file system driver with bless support commonly found in Apple firmwares.
 For Sandy Bridge and earlier CPUs HfsPlusLegacy driver should be used due to the lack of RDRAND instruction support.
-HiiDatabase HII services support driver from MdeModulePkg.
+HiiDatabase\ HII services support driver from MdeModulePkg.
 This driver is included in most firmwares starting with Ivy Bridge generation.
 Some applications with the GUI like UEFI Shell may need this driver to work properly.
-EnhancedFatDxe FAT filesystem driver from FatPkg.
-This driver is embedded in all UEFI firmwares, and cannot be used from OpenCore.
+FAT filesystem driver from FatPkg.
+This driver is embedded in all UEFI firmwares, and EnhancedFatDxe cannot be used from OpenCore.
 It is known that multiple firmwares have a bug in their FAT support implementation, which leads to corrupted filesystems on write attempt.
 Embedding this driver within the firmware may be required in case writing to EFI partition is needed during the boot process.
-NvmExpressDxe NVMe support driver from MdeModulePkg.
+NvmExpressDxe\ NVMe support driver from MdeModulePkg.
 This driver is included in most firmwares starting with Broadwell generation.
 For Haswell and earlier embedding it within the firmware may be more favourable in case a NVMe SSD drive is installed.
-OpenCanopy OpenCore plugin implementing graphical interface.
-OpenRuntime OpenCore plugin implementing OC_FIRMWARE_RUNTIME protocol.
-OpenUsbKbDxe USB keyboard driver adding the support of AppleKeyMapAggregator protocols on top of a custom USB keyboard driver implementation.
+OpenCanopy\ OpenCore plugin implementing graphical interface.
+OpenRuntime\ OpenCore plugin implementing OC\FIRMWARE\RUNTIME protocol.
+OpenUsbKbDxe\ USB keyboard driver adding the support of AppleKeyMapAggregator protocols on top of a custom USB keyboard driver implementation.
 This is an alternative to builtin KeySupport, which may work better or worse depending on the firmware.
-Ps2KeyboardDxe PS/2 keyboard driver from MdeModulePkg.
+PartitionDxe Proprietary partition management driver with Apple Partitioning Scheme support commonly found in Apple firmwares.
+This driver can be used to support loading older DMG recoveries such as macOS 10.9 using Apple Partitioning Scheme.
+For Sandy Bridge and earlier CPUs PartitionDxeLegacy driver should be used due to the lack of RDRAND instruction support.
+Ps2KeyboardDxe\ PS/2 keyboard driver from MdeModulePkg.
 OpenDuetPkg and some firmwares may not include this driver, but it is necessary for PS/2 keyboard to work.
 Note, unlike OpenUsbKbDxe this driver has no AppleKeyMapAggregator support and thus requires KeySupport to be enabled.
-Ps2MouseDxe PS/2 mouse driver from MdeModulePkg.
+Ps2MouseDxe\ PS/2 mouse driver from MdeModulePkg.
 Some very old laptop firmwares may not include this driver, but it is necessary for touchpad to work in UEFI graphical interfaces, such as OpenCanopy.
-UsbMouseDxe USB mouse driver from MdeModulePkg.
-Some virtual machine firmwares like OVMF may not include this driver, but it is necessary for mouse to work in UEFI graphical interfaces, such as OpenCanopy.
-VBoxHfs HFS file system driver with bless support.
-This driver is an alternative to a closed source HfsPlus driver commonly found in Apple firmwares.
-While it is feature complete, it is approximately 3 times slower and is yet to undergo a security audit.
-XhciDxe XHCI USB controller support driver from MdeModulePkg.
-This driver is included in most firmwares starting with Sandy Bridge generation.
-For earlier firmwares or legacy systems it may be used to support external USB 3.0 PCI cards.